How to enter

 • IWFM Leader of the Year (free to enter/nominate)

-• Frontline Heroes (free to enter/nominate)
+• IWFM Everyday Excellence (free to enter/nominate)

 The entry must qualify for the period of eligibility as indicated within each category judging criteria.